 Bruschi obtained the important SMETA 4-Pillars certification to ensure its customers have an ethical and responsible production system.

-The transfer of ownership then gave new life to the vertical integration project, which allowed Bruschi to position itself on the market as an all-in-one solutions supplier in the world of zinc alloy die casting.
-For further information on Bruschi’s vertically integrated approach to industrial processes, click here.
+The change of ownership then gave a significant impetus to the vertical integration project, which allowed Bruschi to position itself on the market as an all-in-one supplier solution in the world of zinc alloy die casting.
+In 2018, Bruschi structured an internationalization plan, which led to the acquisition of a production plant in the United States in the city of Milwaukee.

-This diversification in terms of the geographical market was then followed in 2023 by an important strategic choice in terms of technological diversification.
-In July 2023, Bruschi acquired 100% of Sapre S.r.l., a company specialized in the non-ferrous alloys sector, active in the market since 1988, with the aim of entering the aluminum alloy die-casting market.
-Bruschi is therefore positioned today as a vertical and integrated technology partner for its customers in Europe and North America, going from a workforce of 220 employees to a post-acquisition team of 270 employees in three different production plants between Italy and the United States.
+Today, Bruschi positions itself as a vertical and integrated technology partner for its customers in Europe and North America, growing from a staff of 220 employees to a post-acquisition team of 270 employees in three different production plants between Italy and the United States.